College athletics in the United States: Title IX

 OCR (Office of Civil Rights) is one of the governing bodies that attempts to ensure that title IX is enforced.
-They have the power to pull federal funding from schools or organizations that are found to be non-compliant with title IX, although this power has never been exercised.
-The OCR will usually work with the school or organization that is non-compliant to set up a schedule or plan to follow to become compliant.
+They have the power to pull federal funding from schools or organizations that are found to be noncompliant with title IX, although this power has never been exercised.
+The OCR will usually work with the school or organization that is noncompliant to set up a schedule or plan to follow to become compliant.

 Research concerning Title IX institutional compliance and gender equity issues has found that: